bookishmusings/bookishmusings/content/reviews/2025/laundromat.md

 Eventually though, this book is about finding community in unexpected ways, unexpected places, and among unexpected people, which is always a nice thing to read about.

+_Thanks to Netgalley and the publisher for the ARC_

 **If you like this post, don't forget to subscribe and share!**

 {{< subscribe >}}